 Finbar is an uncommonly occurring first name for men.
 Finbar is an equivalently uncommon surname too for all people.
 (2000 U.S. Census)

-Finn (#234 a year ago), Fionn, Berry and Barry are the prominent related forms of Finbar (outside Top 1000) ranked in the Top 1000.
-Usage of these boy names reached its apex during the years 1950-1959 (usage of 0.2788%) and is somewhat lower today (usage 0.1915%, ▼31.3%), with the forms Barry and Berry becoming less stylish.
-Finn (#234) is the most contemporarily stylish name for newborns in this compilation.
+Finn (#234 2 years ago), Fionn, Berry and Barry are the prominent related forms of Finbar (outside Top 1000) ranked in the Top 1000.
+Usage of these relations of Finbar was common during the years 1950-1959 (average #721) and is almost as widespread today (#808, ▼31.3%).
+Barry has historically been picked by parents, although Finn seems to be gaining popularity too, and Barry is now less common.
 Displayed below is a comparison of the popularity of Finbar and associated names.
 (2014 Birth Statistics)